kenmcmil/dslabs/labs/lab2-primarybackup/README.md

 ## Introduction

-In the previous lab, you guaranteed exactly-once execution of RPCs despite unreliable network conditions.
-Your server maintained state, but it was not fault-tolerant.
-Lab 2 is a first step towards fault tolerance for services with state.
+In the previous lab, our system was not fault-tolerant.
+We dealt with the problems of asynchrony, but we assumed reliability of all components of the system including the network.
+In this lab we take a first step towards tolerating faults in both the network and the servers.

 ### Road Map for Labs 2-4

 In the next 3 labs you will build several systems for replicating stateful services.
 The labs differ in the degree of fault tolerance and performance they
 provide: